 Showcasing local shops/reducing empty shops

 To ensure local shops gain from the publicity and footfall of the event, we encourage local businesses to host special events, workshops and discounts during the festival week.
 This year 14 local businesses hosted festival events.
-All ‘fringe events’ are listed in a dedicated section of the printed festival programme as well as online (see list of Festival Fringe Events 2015).
+All ‘fringe events’ are listed in a dedicated section of the printed festival programme as well as online.
 Over 30,000 printed festival programmes are distributed in the shops along Roman Road; in community hubs in Bow; to every child in six local primary schools, and hand-to-hand outside local tube stations.
 Each event was posted on our social media channels.
 The festival attracted over 6,000 visitors to Roman Road during both days offering a unique opportunity for local businesses to benefit from the publicity and to convert the increased footfall into new visitors.

 By raising the profile of the road and by demonstrating the vibrancy of the area, the event is also a way to attract new businesses and traders to the road and market.
 The long term benefit of this will be the reduction of the number of empty shops on Roman Road, which is above the national average and the highest in Tower Hamlets.

 To be as inclusive and accessible as possible the event is free.
 There is no ticket entry and the entertainment costs such as the face painters, henna tattooist, craft workshops, guided history tours are free, funded by the festival so that it costs residents nothing.
 Additionally, this year the festival teamed up with Summer Night Lights to give away tokens for free food, which went down a treat of course.